Space for primates to live

 Keepers should have the knowledge, training and competence to handle primates safely and carefully.
 Capture facilities should be incorporated within an enclosure, for example by providing a trap within a run, a nest-box that can be closed, which may be used as a refuge, or a small area in which an animal can easily be caught with a net.

-Health, hygiene and safety for primates
+Health, hygiene and safety

 Enclosures should be constructed to minimise the risk of escape.
-Entry by unauthorised persons should be prevented.
+Entry by unauthorised people should be prevented.
 Double doors should be present on all enclosures to prevent escapes, and should be securely locked.
 All locking systems should be designed and maintained to prevent animals from unfastening the securing devices.

 Cleaning primates' enclosures